 Applications open on 1 August 2018 and close on 31 August 2018.

 Students wishing to lodge an application should follow the link to the ANU’s main Summer Scholarships webpage, and then click on ‘Apply now’ once applications open on 1 August.

 Students must indicate (i) their choice of College and (ii) their choice of project clearly on their application forms.
 Be sure to include the title of your chosen project and the name of your prospective supervisor.

 Students must supply colour scans of official academic transcripts for all tertiary study, as well as two referee reports.
 Applications will not be assessed without these documents.

-Referee reports should be completed as per the template available here, and submitted by the referee to email@example.com, with a CC to Summer.Scholarships@anu.edu.au.
+Referee reports should be completed as per the template available on this site, and submitted by the referee to email@example.com with a CC to Summer.Scholarships@anu.edu.au.
 Applicant transcripts should be submitted to the same email addresses.